Marauder Multishot Demon Hunter Nephalem Rift Speed Farming Variation

 Ambush passive.

-to tie the set bonuses of Marauder and Cpt.
+necessary to tie the set bonuses of Marauder and Cpt.
 Crimson together.
-As mentioned in
+As

 The Kanai's Cube can be used for much more than simply extracting Legendary powers from items.
 Please refer to our Kanai's Cube guide for more information.